 How long did it take to create the costumes for the movie?

-Officially I had one month of pre-production prior to the shoot.
+Officially I had one month of pre-production prior to the shoot for The Knight Before Christmas.
 Unofficially I worked on sourcing the armour and scheduling the first fitting with Josh in London prior, over a one month period.

 I spent a week in Vancouver researching what I wanted to do for the main characters, running around the stores and comparing what I might find in Toronto.